What is Swatting? A Guide for Parents and Educators

 • If you suspect your child is being cyberbullied, remind them that they can always come to you or a trusted adult

-• As a family talk about whether students are allowed to play video games online, talk with strangers online, stream their video game play live or record and share it
+• As a family talk about whether students are allowed to play video games online, talk with strangers online in games or within social media platforms, stream their video game play live or record and share it

 • Look into a VPN (Virtual Private Network) for online gameplay or live streaming to help safeguard your family from online predators and doxxing